 Our team has recently released a new Sales Performance product, which will help you better track the sales figures of your online store, as well as determine its effectiveness.

-Sales Performance from Plerdy has many similar features and capabilities to the Sales Efficiency product from Google Analytics, but it also has unique features.
+Sales Performance from Plerdy has many similar features and capabilities to the Sales Efficiency product from Google Analytics.
+It also has unique characteristics.
 Using a live example, we will tell you and demonstrate how both products work and the difference between them.

 Plerdy VS Google Analytics: input information

 For testing, we decided to make 10 test purchases in the online store through the following types of devices and browsers:

 2. Opera Desktop.

 8. Safari Mobile (iPhone 7/8).